Keyword extraction is the automated process of extracting the most relevant words and expressions from text.

 Words like this, if, the, this or what, will probably be among the most frequent.
 Then, there will be a lot of content-related words with high levels of frequency, like communication, team, message or product.
 However, those words won’t provide much detail about the content of each review.

 Thanks to the TF-IDF algorithm, you are able to weigh the importance of each term and extract the keywords that best summarize each review.
 In Slack’s case, they may extract more specific words like multichannel, user interface, or mobile app.

 Rapid Automatic Keyword Extraction (RAKE) is a well-known keyword extraction method which uses a list of stopwords and phrase delimiters to detect the most relevant words or phrases in a piece of text.

 Keyword extraction is not that difficult after all.
 There are many libraries that can help you with keyword extraction.
 Rapid automatic keyword extraction is one of those.

-The first thing the method does is splitting the text into a list of words and remove stopwords from that list.
+The first thing this method does is split the text into a list of words and remove stopwords from that list.
 This returns a list of what is known as content words.

 Suppose our list of stopwords and phrase delimiters look like these:

 Then, our list of 8 content words, will look like this:

 content_words = [